Quick wall repair in 4 steps

 Photo 2: Cover with drywall compound

-Spread the first coat of joint compound over the patch with a wide taping knife.
+Spread the first coat of joint compound over the patch with a wide, 12-in. taping knife.
 Let it dry overnight.

 Photo 3: Add a second coat

 When it’s dry, recoat the patch and then feather out the compound on all sides to make the patch blend in.